lpdevs/console-windows-games-cpp/snake-console-windows-cpp/README.md

  * Build, then run project.

 # Instruction
- * When the console apprears, press 'y' to play game or press 'n' to exit

  * Using:
   * Press 'A' to move left
   * Press 'D' to move right